vintage254/what-happens-when/README.rst

 * Since the hostname is ``google.com`` there won't be any, but if there were the browser would apply `Punycode`_ encoding to the hostname portion of the URL.
+ * Punycode encoding converts non-ASCII Unicode characters into a special ASCII-compatible format, typically consisting of the prefix "xn--" followed by a series of ASCII characters representing the encoded Unicode characters.
+ * This process enables browsers to handle Internationalized Domain Names (IDNs) containing non-ASCII characters while maintaining compatibility with DNS and ensuring security against domain spoofing attacks.
+ * Despite the encoding, browsers usually display the original Unicode characters to users for a better user experience.

 Check HSTS list
 ---------------